fafalone/WinDevLib/README.md

 #### API definition differences
 This section applies both to API calls from oleexp.tlb and general `Declare` statements.

-1) Convert `Currency` to `LongLong` for interfaces and APIs: It's no longer neccessary to worry about multiplying and dividing by 10,000 since tB supports a true 64bit type in both 32bit and 64bit mode.
+1) Convert `Currency` to `LongLong` for interfaces and APIs: It's no longer neccessary to worry about multiplying and dividing by 10,000 since tB supports a true 64bit integer type in both 32bit and 64bit mode.
 So this change is ultimately for the better, but existing codebases will have had to have used `Currency` for all interfaces and oleexp APIs expecting a 64bit integer.

-2) (From type libraries only) If you see errors about wrong number of arguments or a mismatch on the return type, some oleexp.tlb and other type library defined APIs do a similar change as some interface arguents and rewrite the last argument as a return value.
-In these cases the return type will now be `Long`, and you can just move the receiving variable to the position of a final argument.
-If it uses `Set`, you can just drop that.

-3) Optional UDTs no longer use `As Any`.
+2) Optional UDTs no longer use `As Any`.
 If you see errors like `Validation of call to 'CreateFile' failed.
 Argument for 'lpSecurityAttributes': cannot coerce type 'Long' to 'SECURITY_ATTRIBUTES'`, this is an example of the issue. twinBASIC supports substituing `vbNullPtr` for a UDT (do not include `ByVal`), so WinDevLib can use the proper type while still permitting you to pass the equivalent of `ByVal 0`.

 Example: